ccny-physics-sims/science-library/README.md

 2. These files get consolidated into one big file: `science.js`

 3. This is done using *grunt*.
+(Grunt will also tidy the src files and make a minified version of the science.js code.)

 4. In short, _don't put your changes in the science.js file, but rather in a src file in the src folder.

-5. Your additions should come with a few examples to, that show how it is used.
+5. Your additions should come with a few examples too, that show how it is used.
 These don't have to be (and shouldn't be) full fledged sims, but instead, super simple demos that highlight the important aspects of the science object.

 #### Conventions